Ivanka Trump Reportedly Made Sizable Donation To Texas Church Ahead Of President's New Executive Order

-First Daughter Ivanka Trump has faced a fair amount of backlash in recent days as outrage over the families being separated at the southern border escalated.
+First daughter Ivanka Trump has faced a fair amount of backlash in recent days as outrage over the families being separated at the southern border escalated.
 Now, however, she is getting praise from many for reportedly making a donation to a church in Texas that is working with some of these children.

 Some critics have felt that Ivanka Trump was being tone-deaf in social media posts she had made in recent days.
 In addition, she received a lot of criticism when she thanked her father, President Donald Trump, for signing an executive order that should make changes to how this migrant family situation is handled.